Samsung's new Exynos 2200 chipset is official, and it's likely made for Galaxy S22

 The company says the chipset supports LPDDR5 RAM and UFS 3.1 storage and that it offers faster game loading, smoother frame rates, and swift multitasking.

-And, the dual-core NPU within could mean that both the artifical intellgience and photography features could work much faster and more reliably compared to devices with the Exynos 2100.
+In addition, the dual-core NPU within could mean that both the artificial intelligence and photography features will work much faster and more reliably compared to devices with the Exynos 2100.

 However, when it comes to the ISP (Image Signal Processor), nothing much has changed in the Exynos 2200.